State Law Guide · Updated January 2026

 Your Cancellation Rights

-Under Minnesota Service Contract Regulation Act, Minnesota consumers have the right to cancel F&I products purchased from dealers.
+Under Minnesota Service Contract Regulation Act, some F&I products sold in Minnesota may be cancellable or refundable, subject to their contract terms.
 During the free look period (20 days), you receive a full refund.
 After this period, you're still entitled to a pro-rata refund based on unused time or mileage.

 Timeline